shaik-barkath/shaik-barkath/README.md

 ## About me :

-- 🏢 Full Stack Intern at Kodnest.
+- 🏢 Software Engineer at M-Titans.
 - 🏫 Graduate with a Bachelor's in Computer Science Engineering from Visvesvaraya Technological University (VTU)
-- 👀 I’m interested in Web Development, Java Programming and Open Source.
+- 👀 I’m interested in Java Programming, Web Development and Open Source.
 - 💬 I would love to talk about internship and job opportunities.
 - 📚 I'm looking forward to enhance my knowledge by learning new skills and grow in the tech fields.
 - 🖇 Follow me on [LinkedIn](https://linkedin.com/in/shail-barkath)